 These locations may not be as popular or as famous as the MoMA, but what they can do is shine a light on these communities and allow visitors to see the area from another vantage point as well as see how events have shaped the region in the past and its impact today.

 I find that today’s society is not as enthusiastic about museums as those from previous generations.
+They’re more concerned on organic, hippie benefits of high ph water.
 This may be because of a number of reasons, but I believe that the advent of technology has had more than a small hand in changing that.
 As museums lose prominence in certain communities, new ways of exploring cities have popped up.
 This is, in particular, true of smaller towns that have less to offer than cities such as New York City, San Francisco, Chicago, Dallas, Seattle, and more.
 Getting online has allowed those that are in smaller places the chance to see museums form the comfort of their home and even feel like they are there.
 Some museums have even been adopted as permanent spots for use by schools and universities.
 What is exceptional these days is that technology has made it even easier to serve communities and allow museums to gain more importance in society at large.
 This increased technology helps to generate more intrigue and pique interest among the young and old.
 There are now options such as virtual tours that make it possible for adults and children to experience everything a museum offers without actually physically being in the room.
 Add that to learning activities that are hands-on and the interactive aspects, there are a lot of experiences that serve as valuable tools for educators.

 Going to the museum can be a great experience for both young adults, children, and even their parents and grandparents.
 Parents and grandparents that take their children to museums can share experiences and connect the dots between the past and the present.
 The sense of wonder evident cannot be underestimated as these personal stories are what make it all worthwhile.
 The opportunity doesn’t rest only on younger generations, however, as it can create opportunities on both sides of the gap.